 Expecting and planning for the occurrence of one or more cases of COVID-19 helps the district respond immediately to mitigate the impact, minimize spread of COVID within the school/work site, and allow the school/work site to remain open.

-- Any individual who tests positive for COVID-19 must immediately notify their school-site administrator or supervisor.
+- Any individual who tests positive for COVID-19 or has been exposed to COVID-19 must immediately notify their school-site administrator or supervisor.

 - Administrators/supervisors must immediately email the District COVID Response Team